Best Anti-Inflammatory Foods

 Avocado is rife with Persenone A, which fights the inflammation-causing chemicals inducible nitric oxide synthase and cyclooxygenase.
 Studies have also found that avocados can help fight side effects related to cancer.
 A 3.5 ounce serving of avocado has 120 calories, 10 grams of fat, 8 grams of carbs, 2 grams of sugar, and 2 grams of protein.

 Tomatoes are one of the best anti-inflammatory foods.
 They are tasty, pair with almost anything, and most people like them!
-Tomatoes are rich in lycopene–which helps you fight depression and protects and prevents inflammation in the brain.
-This antioxidant is found in the skin of the tomato so it is important to consume it for maximum benefits.
+In addition, tomatoes are rich in lycopene–which helps you fight depression and protects and prevents inflammation in the brain.
+This antioxidant is found in the skin of the tomato, so it is important to consume it for maximum benefits.

 Not all tomatoes taste the same–some are a little bland, others are sweet, and some are tart.
 You have a variety to choose from to please your personal choice!
-It is important to note that cherry tomatoes are the best option because you don’t have to cut them up so you don’t lose any of the Lycopene found in the skin.
+It is important to note that cherry tomatoes are the best option because you don’t have to cut them up, so you don’t lose any Lycopene found in the skin.